alvarogarcia7/java-scratchpad/README.md

 some place to store things I've tried, as a "misc" folder, as a sandbox

-WARNING: depends on parent module com.gmaur.java.parent, found [here](https://github.com/alvarogarcia7/java-parent)
+Using a parent module com.gmaur.java.parent, found [here](https://github.com/alvarogarcia7/java-parent)